Rebecca Front

-Early life
+Early life and education

 Front was born in Stoke Newington, London, to Sheila and Charles Front.
 Her mother wrote children's books, which her father illustrated.
 Her father also designed the title-logo on the cover of The Beatles' album Rubber Soul.
 Her father is Jewish and her mother is of Jewish and Welsh descent.
 Front was brought up in Reform Judaism.

-She gained admission to Ilford County High School for Girls, which converted to a comprehensive school during her time there.
+Front gained admission to Ilford County High School for Girls, which converted to a comprehensive school during her time there.

 Front became involved in comedy while at St Hugh's College at the University of Oxford, where she studied English and became the first female president of The Oxford Revue.
 She also trained at the Webber Douglas Academy of Dramatic Art.

 Career

+1980s: Career beginnings

 While at Oxford in 1984, Front took part in the revue Stop the Weak.
 The tour played in Oxford itself, the Gate Theatre, Notting Hill, Edinburgh, Salisbury, and Romsey.
 In 1985, Front teamed up with Sioned Wiliam and Jon Magnusson to take the show The Bobo Girls go BOO to Edinburgh.

-She made a short promotional video on energy conservation with Michael Simkins in the late 1980s.
+In the late 1980s, Front made a short promotional video on energy conservation with Michael Simkins.

+1990s: On the Hour, Alan Partridge

 Front achieved a higher profile as a result of her work with Stewart Lee and Richard Herring on the radio shows Lionel Nimrod's Inexplicable World and On the Hour, and the television and radio series Fist of Fun.
 She went on to form a close professional association with Chris Morris, Armando Iannucci, Doon Mackichan and Steve Coogan, who all transferred with Front to The Day Today, the television version of On the Hour.
-Completing The Day Today were Patrick Marber, who was part of the 1984 Oxford University revue with Front and David Schneider, who took part in the 1985 revue.
+Working on The Day Today was Patrick Marber, who was part of the 1984 Oxford University revue with Front and David Schneider, and who took part in the 1985 revue.
 This cast continued to contribute to the Alan Partridge comedy canon throughout the 1990s.

+In 1994, Front was the first guest on Alan Partridge (Steve Coogan)'s chat show Knowing Me, Knowing You.
+She played the role of Sue Lewis, a show jumper.
+She later played a different character in each episode.